ViggoValfridsson/JavaScript-Frontend-Uppgift3-Grupp2/5-course-submision/README.md

 path: <https://github.com/Lars-S-Berg/js-fe-exercises/tree/main/5-course-submision>

-## Course submission (examining/grading)
+## Course submission

+An examining/grading submission for the course JavaScript Frontend.
+Program Webbutvecklare inom .NET.

+EC Utbildning, Halmstad and Göteborg.

-Purpose/course objectives:
+### Purpose/course objectives

 "Be able to independently produce interactive web applications with JavaScript in a secure manner and according to good programming practice".